Zika Virus in Michigan

 In December 2014, the Joint Committee on Administrative Rules approved a new educational requirement for Michigan parents opting their children out of getting vaccinated before entering school.

 The new rule allows parents/guardians to have the opportunity to speak with an immunization nurse from their local health department about their concerns and questions regarding immunizations prior to the nonmedical waiver being signed.

 Any parent/guardian who wants to claim a nonmedical waiver will need to receive education regarding the benefits of vaccination and the risks of disease from a county health department before obtaining the certified nonmedical waiver form through the Local Health Department.
 The new rule requires the use of the State of Michigan nonmedical waiver form dated January 1 of the current year.

 Learn more at www.michigan.gov/immunize or call us at (231) 724-1220 to schedule an appointment with one of our public health nurses.

 Restaurant Inspection Results

 You can check on how your favorite restaurants are doing with their inspections by visiting our inspection results page.
 Every licensed restaurant is inspected at least twice a year.
-Those with ongoing issues are listed in our enforcement actions report which is updated monthly.
 For grocery store and other retailer inspection results, visit https://secure1.state.mi.us/misafe/Default.aspx.